 Chicken & Rice x 4Sales: $56.00Cost: $14.00 (25.0%)Irish Stew x 2Sales: $25.90Cost: $6.00 (23.2%)Avocado Pesto Linguine x 2Sales: $24.00Cost: $4.00 (16.7%)

 Contribution margin measures how much profit you’re making on one individual menu item – the revenue leftover after the cost of ingredients has been subtracted.

 Why contribution margin is important to measure

 Contribution margin is the dollar amount each dish contributes to your restaurant’s revenue after the cost of ingredients.
-Knowing your contribution margins helps you strategically price menu items.
+Knowing this important restaurant KPI helps you strategically price menu items.